Category: Anthropometry

 August 2, 2013 By arne hendriks 0

-There is a strong correspondance between the heights of offspring and the average height of the two parents.
-In Western societies this amounts to height being up to 90% heritable.
-But although who your parents are is the predominant determination of height, it’s no excuse for…
+There is a strong correspondance between your height and the average height of your parents.
+In Western societies height is up to 90% heritable.
+But it’s no excuse.
+Heritability statistics do not reflect the relative importance of genes in explaining height.
+They reflect what causes…

 Ituri Zebras (Mbuti)